Orthogonal Statistical Learning: Proofs from Section

 which, using the AM-GM inequality, we can bound by

-We can bound the error of the estimate $\muhat$ using vanilla (non-localized) Rademacher complexity and two-sided uniform convergence arguments over the function class $\cF$.
+We are nearly ready to apply \pref{thm:orthogonal_slow}, but first we must bound the error term $\veps_n$ and relate the variance on the right-hand side above to the true variance $\var\brk*{\ell(\besttwo(\cdot), \gtone(\cdot); \cdot)}$.
+We bound the error $\veps_n$ for the estimate $\muhat$ using vanilla (non-localized) Rademacher complexity and two-sided uniform convergence arguments over the function class $\cF$.
 In particular, using standard arguments, we can guarantee that with probability at least $1-\delta$ over the draw of $S_3$, we have